KnairdA/blog.kummerlaender.eu/source/00_content/pages/projects/type_as_value.md

 As its name implies it follows the overall concept of viewing types as values and templates as functions manipulating those values.

 This library is a expanded reimplementation of my previous attempt at this problem: [ConstList].
 As detailed in the appropriate [blog article] the mixed approach between generic lambda expressions, `constexpr` marked functions and template metaprogramming doesn't offer sufficient flexibility which led me to approach compile time computation in a slightly different manner via this new library.
 As one might notice this boils down to using _Scheme_ as a metaphor for C++ template metaprogramming.
-In fact all [test cases] and examples are documented by representing their logic in _Scheme_.
+In fact all [test cases] and [examples] are documented by representing their logic in _Scheme_.

 Its MIT licensed source code is available on both [Github] and [cgit].

+Furthermore an overview of this library alongside some background information is available in the form of a blog article on [using _Scheme_ as a metaphor for template metaprogramming].

 ## Current features